Back to Article

 Harnessing new computing paradigms and technologies

 Open-source standards development faces the challenges of adapting to new computing paradigms and technologies.
 Cloud computing provides a particularly stark set of opportunities and challenges.
 On the one hand, cloud computing offers practical solutions for many challenges of contemporary data-driven research.
 For example, the scalability of cloud resources addresses some of the challenges of the scale of data that is produced by instruments in many fields.
 The cloud also makes data access relatively straightforward, because of the ability to determine data access permissions in a granular fashion.
 On the other hand, cloud computing requires reinstrumenting many data formats.
 This is because cloud data access patterns are fundamentally different from the ones that are used in local posix-style file-systems.
 Suspicion of cloud computing comes in two different flavors: the first by researchers and administrators who may be wary of costs associated with cloud computing, and especially with the difficulty of predicting these costs.
+This can particularly affect scenarios where long-term preservation is required.
 Projects such as NSF’s Cloud Bank seek to mitigate some of these concerns, by providing an additional layer of transparency into cloud costs (Norman et al. 2021).
 The other type of objection relates to the fact that cloud computing services, by their very nature, are closed ecosystems that resist portability and interoperability.
 Some aspects of the services are always going to remain hidden and privy only to the cloud computing service provider.
 In this respect, cloud computing runs afoul of some of the appealing aspects of OSS.
 That said, the development of “cloud native” standards can provide significant benefits in terms of the research that can be conducted.
 For example, NOAA plans to use cloud computing for integration across the multiple disparate datasets that it collects to build knowledge graphs that can be queried by researchers to answer questions that can only be answered through this integration.
 Putting all the data “in one place” should help with that.
 Adaptation to the cloud in terms of data standards has driven development of new file formats.
 A salient example is the ZARR format (Miles et al. 2024), which supports random access into array-based datasets stored in cloud object storage, facilitating scalable and parallelized computing on these data.
 Indeed, data standards such as NWB (neuroscience) and OME (microscopy) now use ZARR as a backend for cloud-based storage.
 In other cases, file formats that were once not straightforward to use in the cloud, such as HDF5 and TIFF have been adapted to cloud use (e.g., through the cloud-optimized geoTIFF format).

 Unclear pathways for standards success and sustainability